 If you're not in the mood to party but do want to enjoy the nightlife a bit, there are several venues that program stand-up comedy, theater, dance performances and more.
 We attended the So-Cal Dance Convention at the Ford Amphitheater and went to see a stand-up comedy show in North Hollywood.
 Good fun!

 I wish I could tell you where all the trendy food spots are in LA, but I can't (yet!).
 I did mind my budget a bit on both trips and that was easy to do by minding what I ate.
 Our hostel frequently organized free diners and we stayed close to Farmers Market, Trader Joe's and Whole Foods (mmmm, Whole Foods), which meant that we often grabbed some street food to go or cooked dinner at the hostel.

 For lunch, we would just grab something wherever we were.
-As it was rather warm both times we were in LA, we often had enough with a salad, although I do have to admit we dropped in at In'N Out Burger a couple of times… and once that even saved me.
+As it was rather warm both times we were in LA, we often had enough with a salad, although I do have to admit we dropped in at In'N Out Burger a couple of times.

 How to get to LA

 When you're flying to LA, you'll most likely fly to LAX.
 It's the main airport and usually your only option if you're coming from abroad.
 If you still need to book your flights, I recommend checking Skyscanner for a good overview of your flight options and the best prices.

 LAX is located west of Downtown LA and although it's the busiest airport in LA, there's no real public transportation connection to it so you're best to either get a rental car straight from the airport or to book a transfer to your hotel.
 Private transfers aren't necessarily more expensive than regular taxis and they have the additional benefit that you've already paid them and so don't need to worry about that anymore, plus you know they'll be there waiting for you upon your arrival.